quasarframework/quasar/docs/src/pages/quasar-cli-vite/developing-ssr/ssr-webserver.md

 {
   app,     // Expressjs app instance (or whatever you return from create())

-  port,    // on production: process.env.PORT or quasar.config file > ssr > prodPort
+  port,    // on production: process∙env∙PORT or quasar.config file > ssr > prodPort
            // on development: quasar.config file > devServer > port

   isReady, // Function to call returning a Promise